FatihHyusein/gamble/README.md

 # csgomuffin.com

+`Steam banned gabmling with their skins and the website is not online since then.`

 Frontend of an online gambling with csgo skins.
 The frontend communication is only with one api and steam login.

 # App Features